It is important that our hearings are conducted in a way that maintains the public confidence in us as a regulator.

 One of the roles of the panel is to manage the case, the people appearing before it, and to make sure the hearing runs smoothly, by managing when the hearing will be in session and deciding what time people need to attend each day.

 Members of the public, including the press, may attend the public parts of a hearing.
-The panel will need to maintain the anonymity of certain individuals, such as patients or vulnerable witnesses.
+The panel may need to maintain the anonymity of certain individuals, such as patients or people giving evidence who need this kind of support to effectively engage.

-Sometimes a witness entitled to anonymity may prefer to be referred to by name, or a witness may wish to refer to a patient or vulnerable witness by name or their relationship to them (for example, saying “my sister”).
-The panel should facilitate witnesses to give their best evidence and consider whether directions are needed to avoid the identity of individuals entitled to anonymity from being revealed in public.
+Sometimes people entitled to anonymity may prefer to be referred to by name, or a person may wish to refer to someone entitled to anonymity by name or their relationship to them (for example, saying “my sister”).
+The panel should facilitate people giving evidence to engage effectively with the hearing and consider whether directions are needed to avoid the identity of individuals entitled to anonymity from being revealed in public.
 Such directions may include:

 - making an order1 to prevent information that identifies an individual from being shared outside the hearing room